- Search The Registry

 *The birth of James M. Turner is celebrated on this date in 1840.
 He was a Black Reconstruction Era politician, activist, educator, and diplomat.

-As a politician, Turner, an outspoken member of the Radical Republicans and a leader of the Missouri Equal Rights League, was held in high regard for his oratorical skills.
+As a politician, Turner, an outspoken member of the Radical Republicans and a Missouri Equal Rights League leader, was highly regarded for his oratorical skills.
 In 1868 he was installed as the principal of Lincoln School, the first school for blacks in Kansas City, Missouri.
-He was succeeded by J. Dallas Bowser.
+J. Dallas Bowser succeeded him.
 In 1871, Turner was appointed as consul general to Liberia by Republican President Ulysses S. Grant.
 He relocated to Monrovia and held that post until 1878.
 During this time, he was involved in settling the Grebo war.
 When he returned to St. Louis, Turner played an important role in helping to resettle Black refugees from former Confederate states in the South.